PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 1. Transfer application update `tar` file to the `/scratch` partition on device:

    ```
-   $ mbl-cli copy <payload for root-fs update *.tar file> <destination on devise under the /scratch partition> [address]
+   $ mbl-cli copy <payload for rootfs update *.tar file> <destination on devise under the /scratch partition> [address]
    ```

-   For example, if `payload.tar` is a payload name for root-fs update and 169.254.6.215 is a link-local IPv4 address on the device, do the following:
+   For example, if `payload.tar` is a payload name for rootfs update and 169.254.6.215 is a link-local IPv4 address of the debug interface of the device, do the following:

    ```
    $ mbl-cli copy payload.tar /scratch 169.254.6.215
    ```

-1. Get shell to the device and run `mbl-firmware-update-manager` similar as it is done for the [Root-fs update](#root-fs-update).
+1. Get shell to the device and run `mbl-firmware-update-manager` similar as it is done for the [rootfs update](#rootfs-update).
    Application will be installed in [OCI container](https://www.opencontainers.org/) on device under `/home/app/`.
    It is recommended to delete old `tar` files from the `scratch` partition after application install.